ficusrobusta/Appointment_Booking_Data_Analysis/README.md

 # Background

 At **** we want to understand the impact of new features on our customer base, in as much detail as possible.
 As we attempt to build new channels to connect the in store to the online we develop new products and build on existing features.
-One of these new products is referred to as ‘One to One Appointments Booking’, which is a pre-booking system designed to schedule Go Instore calls in advance.
+One of these new products is referred to as ‘One to One Appointments Booking’, which is a pre-booking system designed to schedule calls in advance.
 Customers can book, cancel or modify their booking prior to the scheduled launch of the 2 way video call.

 # The task